Indian Army military base camp in snow-covered Himalayan mountains with tents, vehicles, and Indian flags under clear blue sky

 Ladakh’s attractions are spread across Leh district, Nubra Valley, Zanskar, Kargil, and the Changthang plateau.
 Travel depends on road status, weather conditions, and inner-line permit regulations in border-sensitive areas.
 Leh: Leh Palace, Shanti Stupa, Hall of Fame Museum, Leh Market Pangong Lake (Eastern Ladakh near China border)...
 Read more

-Chang La is a high-altitude mountain pass situated at an elevation of approximately 5,360 meters (17,585 feet) on the road between Leh and Pangong Tso.
+Mirpal Tso is a remote high-altitude freshwater lake situated at an elevation of approximately 4,913 meters (16,122 feet) on the Changthang Plateau.

 Explore Food To Try in Ladakh